 2. Massage Therapy Concepts TENS Unit and EMS Combination

 This unit combines TENS therapy and EMS (electro muscle stimulation).
-The basic difference between these therapies is that TENS therapy focuses on relieving acute and chronic pain while EMS is used as a way of developing the muscles.
+The basic difference between these therapies is that TENS therapy focuses on relieving acute and chronic pain, while EMS is used as a way of developing muscles.

 We’ll talk more about these later.
 For now, let’s look at why this combination unit is the best option for home use.

 It comes with 4 electrode pads, all of which are compatible with the dual-channel design.
-It has 12 modes.
-Plus, each mode is described by a visual image of the massage equivalent on the digital display.
+The 12 modes are described by images of the massage equivalent on the digital display.
 That makes it easy to tell what effect the modes will have.

 You’ll be able to pick the most effective treatment mode faster.
 So, you’ll also be feeling better that much faster.

 Each of the 12 settings is compatible with 20 different intensity settings.
-That’s a lot of flexibility so you can pick exactly the right intensity for you.
+The flexibility lets you pick exactly the right intensity.
 No going back and forth between two settings with one being too strong and the next level down too weak.